waroi/waroi/Kaynaklar/git/03-Git'te Dallanma.markdown

 	$ git checkout master
 	$ git merge server

-You can remove the `client` and `server` branches because all the work is integrated and you don’t need them anymore, leaving your history for this entire process looking like Figure 3-35:
+You can remove the `client` and `server` branches because all the work is integrated and you donï¿½t need them anymore, leaving your history for this entire process looking like Figure 3-35:

 	$ git branch -d client
 	$ git branch -d server